 Of course, NPs must first be RNs, so a bachelor’s degree in nursing is a requirement, as is passing the National Council Licensure Examination (NCLEX-RN).
 NPs usually hold an advanced degree like a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP) and have an additional certification to use the APRN title, plus board certification for their specialty.
 They must obtain a state-specific license.
 Per the American Association of Nurse Practitioners (AANP) 95.1% of Nurse Practitioners have graduate degrees and an outstanding 86.5% maintain their national certification.
 NPS have also been in practice an average of 12 years.

 What does all of this tell recruiters?
-There are plenty of NP jobs to go around, and they get paid what they deserve during every phase of their career.
+There are many NP jobs needed to be filled, many NPs entering the workforce, and they earn a nice compensation during every phase of their career.
 Are you using Doximity Talent Finder to recruit NPs?
-In early 2017, Doximity Talent Finder expanded its membership to NPs and PAs – and now counts over 70,000 NPs in its membership.
-To learn more, click the button and schedule a FREE demo.
+In early 2017, Doximity Talent Finder expanded its membership to NPs and PAs – and now counts over half of all PAs and NPs in the U.S. in its membership.
+To learn more, click the button and schedule a free demo.